 When am I required to attend classes?

 The Imperial Weekend MBA is a 21 month long programme, taught on long weekends once a month.
-Please refer to the 2018-19 Programme Timetable for more information on when you will be required to attend classes at the Business School if you join the programme in April 2020.
+Please refer to the programme page for more information on when you will be required to attend classes at the Business School.

 How do I submit an application and what documents do I need to provide?